jerwallace/aws-robomaker-workshops/content/open-source-rover/setup.md

 1. On the *Create stack* page, accept the defaults and click **Next**.
 2. On the *Specify stack details* page, set *Stack name* to a value that will help you identify this stack, such as "reMARS-workshop".
 3. In the *Parameters* section, the networking configuration has been pre-populated.
 Leave the default values.
-4. For the *s3BucketName* field, the value must be globally-unique, and it must be lower case.
+4. For the *s3BucketName* field, the value must be globally-unique, and it must be lower case and not include any special characters (only '.' or '-').
 This is because it will be used in the domain name for the S3 bucket that gets created.
 For today's workshop, namespace your bucket with your initials or a user name to improve its uniqueness.
 For example, if your name is Jane Penelope Smith, you might name the bucket, "jps-remars-workshop".
 Click **Next**.
 5. On the *Configure stack options* page, use the default values and click **Next**.
 6. On the *Review* page, review the choices, and click **Create stack**.